 10 Best Things To Do in Doolin, Ireland

 Without a doubt, one of the top activities in Doolin is visiting the magnificent Cliffs of Moher.
-Stretching for 9 miles and rising to a height of 700 feet, the cliffs are a stunning and surreal sight.
-Many travelers head straight for the visitor’s center, but we believe there is a better way to get there: Walk to the Cliffs of Moher from Doolin.
+Stretching for 9 miles and rising to a height of 700 feet, they are a stunning and surreal sight.

 Doolin to Cliffs of Moher Walk Details

-The walk from Doolin to the Cliffs of Moher hugs the coastline offering spectacular vistas and unparalleled panoramic views.
-The trail begins just south of Doolin Village (use this map location) and ends at O’Brien’s Tower just above the visitor’s center (also known as the Cliffs of Moher Experience).
+The trail begins just south of Doolin Village (map) and ends at O’Brien’s Tower just above the visitor’s center (also known as the Cliffs of Moher Experience).

-The distance from Doolin to the top of the Cliffs of Moher is about 5 miles one way.
-It typically takes 2.5 hours to complete the one-way Cliffs of Moher hike from Doolin.
+At about 5 miles one way, it typically takes 2.5 hours to complete the one-way Cliffs of Moher hike from Doolin.

 The Doolin walking trail to the Cliffs of Moher is well-marked.
 In fact, we inquired about a Doolin Cliff Walk Map and were told that there isn’t one.
-Visitors can follow the trail on Google Maps, listed as Burren Way.
+Needless to say, hiking the Doolin Cliff Trail is an at-your-own-risk adventure.

 Tips for the Cliffs of Moher Walking Trail